plomlompom/PlomWiki/README.txt

   editing the empty page that results.
 * Start at "plomwiki.php?title=Start".
 * Only ASCII-alphanumeric page names are possible.
+* "&action=history" reveals a primitive diff version history of a page.
+Diff reversion is possible by clicking on "Revert" over any change displayed.
+This will change the page text to the page text as it was before that change.
 * Apart from very sparse wiki markup, only raw text -- no HTML -- can be written by the user:
   * Line breaks and paragraphs get detected and converted to HTML.